 Experienced Medical Malpractice Attorneys

-	At Janet, Janet & Suggs, our Boston medical malpractice attorneys are committed to fighting for the justice our clients deserve.
+At Janet, Janet & Suggs, LLC, our Boston medical malpractice attorneys are committed to fighting for the justice our clients deserve.
 No matter the size of your case, we will work to help make sure you receive the maximum compensation you need for a secure future.

 Our team of medical malpractice lawyers includes former nurses and doctors with years of experience in both the medical and legal fields.
 Their practical experience in the medical industry provides our team with valuable knowledge and resources for investigating and building our medical malpractice cases.
 We also have strong relationships with medical experts throughout the country who bring additional insight to our cases.

 We have been recognized among U.S. News & World Report’s Best Law Firms and many of our lawyers have received AV® Preeminent™ ratings from Martindale-Hubbell®, the highest rating offered for legal excellence.

 This recognition is a testament to more than three decades of dedication to fighting for those who have been injured because of another’s negligence.
 We take pride in our many accomplishments and work each day to continue to fight for what is right for our clients.

 Throughout our more than 30 years of experience, our Boston medical malpractice attorneys have handled a wide variety of negligence cases.
 Some of the most common types of medical negligence include: